torrejonv/teranode/docs/services/blockAssembly.md

 - The "Miner" initiates the process by requesting a mining candidate (a block to mine) from the Block Assembly.

 - The "Block Assembler" sub-component interacts with the Subtree Processor to obtain completed subtrees that can be included in the mining candidate.
+It must be noted that there is no subtree limit, Teranode has no restrictions on the maximum block size (hence, neither on the number of subtrees).

 - The Block Assembler then calculates the coinbase value and merkle proof for the candidate block.